Belfast City Hall: History

+In 1921 it was the provisional seat of the Parliament of Northern Ireland and on 22 June 1921 King George V made here the first state opening.

 The city hall in Durban, South Africa is almost an exact replica of Belfast's City Hall.
 It was built in 1910 and designed by Stanley G. Hudson, who was inspired by the Belfast design.
 The Port of Liverpool Building, designed by Sir Arnold Thornely and completed in 1913, is another very close relative.

 On 1 August 2006 the City Hall celebrated its centenary with a "Century of Memories" exhibition and family picnic day.
 On 3 December 2012, the City Council voted to limit the days that the Union Flag flies from City Hall to no more than 18 designated days.
 Since 1906, the flag had been flown every day of the year.
-The move was backed by the Council's Irish nationalist Councillors and by its Alliance Party Councillors.
+The move was backed by the council's Irish nationalist Councillors and by its Alliance Party Councillors.
 It was opposed by the unionist Councillors, who had enjoyed a majority on the council until the Northern Ireland local elections of 2011.
 On the night of the vote, unionist and loyalist protesters tried to storm the City Hall.
 They held protests throughout Northern Ireland, some of which became violent.